Documentation Index

 Installation

-This template has no external prerequisites unless backup is enabled.
+This template has no external prerequisites unless backup or public access is enabled.
 To install, follow the instructions for your preferred method:UI

 Browse, install, and manage templates visually